 Meanwhile, each person moved forward to personally and warmly offer their congratulations and well-wishes of the invitees.
 In addition to hugging and kissing the newlyweds, attendees handed the bride a bouquet of flowers, a gift, or both.

+The groom is usually handed an envelope filled with some monetary amount of cash.
+This is stashed by the male witness who often has his hands full by the end of this particular event.
 Being that this was the middle of October, it was a bit chilly.
 The climate here is much like that in Detroit, where I was born and reared.
 So, I really enjoyed it.
 Most men wore jackets, but I found it suitable to wear a short-sleeved shirt.

 I continued with my self-imposed duty of recording as much as I could.
 My aim was to get close-ups of the relatives as they embraced the couple.
 At times, that was a bit difficult.
 Also, I tried not to interfere with the hired cameraman.
 After all, I presumed that he didn’t come cheaply for the pair of newlyweds.
 With so many invitees snapping a favorite shot, however, there is little doubt we got in each others’ shots.